ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 92 minutes.
 Now at 86% on WDB.
 Almost there!
 Squashed a bug and refactored code.

 **Thoughts**: Anxious to finish and then apply what I learned to my own projects!

+### Day 85: May 2nd, 2017

+**Today's Progress**: Coded for 30 minutes.
+Still at 86% on WDB.

+**Thoughts**: Today was slow.
+I missed my alarm this morning so I didn't get to code before work.
+Tuesdays are long so I only had 30 mins to code before bed.